funkiben/Rust-HTTP/README.md

 Minimal dependency HTTP/HTTPS library for Rust.

 ### Server Features
-- Asynchronous listening and reading of requests using Mio for IO polling.
+- Asynchronous listening and request reading using Mio for IO polling.
 - Multithreading support.
-- HTTPS enabled using Rustls for TLS.
+- HTTPS support using Rustls for TLS.
 - Basic routing API.
+- Supports HTTP/1.0 and HTTP/1.1.